 Some experts routinely advise you to book airport parking early.

 But while the ‘book early’ rule is a strong one when it comes to car hire, train tickets or flights, it doesn’t necessarily apply to cheap airport parking.

 In our own research, we found numerous examples where the cheapest airport parking was available 12 hours before departure.

 One test of parking costs at Gatwick’s Long Stay North car park over a six month period showed the the cost INCREASED steadily over time.
-A week’s parking booked 12 hours in advance cost £57, compared to £96 six months later (and not during peak holiday season or half term).

 The costs were exactly the same using the official Gatwick parking website and comparison site Holiday Extras.